Daniel21004/Pilot-Model-for-classifier-wood/README.md

 ```

 If the prot 7860 is in use, modify it in the `interface.launch` method (at the end of code) of the 'app.py' file

+Or, for visualize on the web, visit the next link

+# Launch project